Tech500/BME680-Bsec-Data-Logger/README.md

 Before using "BME680-Bsec-Data-Logger" enter your network credentials and related information into "config.h"

 "Thingspeak.com" graphing can be displayed by inputing "Thingspeak.com" Iframes into "index.h"

+Wemos D1 R2 was used in devolping code.
+FTP was tested using "FileZilla."